-Currently Nicole is completing her Master’s degree in cultural heritage and museum studies at Deakin University.
+Nicole recently completed her Master’s degree in cultural heritage and museum studies at Deakin University.
 Her thesis was a significance assessment of the Loel Thomson private costume collection.

 Nicole has also completed a short course on curating fashion and dress at the V&A, and the Open Palace Programme (England).

 Nicole is available for events and projects – please get in touch.
 Thank you.